 The site also contains the Tomb Effigy of St. Nicholas, Bishop of Myra and some say the inspiration for Santa Claus.
 Many Christian churches and countries still observe 6 December as his feast day with celebrations, processions, services and gift giving.

+Explore the Laois Heritage Trail – with the free app helping to guide you along on your visit to Abbeyleix, Heywood Gardens, Emo Court, the Rock of Dunamase and many more.
 Take a short detour from the Laois Heritage Trail to Ireland’s most popular music festival - Electric Picnic.
 With just the right balance of popular bands and niche artists, it has the music, the atmosphere, and all the makings of an event that’ll become a memorable part of your own history.